 It is advisable for mining companies to devote time and resources to adequately plan resettlement programmes; and to carry out monitoring and external evaluation of resettlement outcomes with the participation of affected communities to ensure that they are making good on their commitments to improve livelihoods and standards of living.
 Failure to deliver positive outcomes for displaced and resettled communities creates high risks for companies including increased conflicts, reputational damage, higher operating costs, and reduced access to land.

-Where applicable, the company has systems in place to ensure its operations identify and assess the potential impacts of the involuntary physical and/or economic displacement of project-affected people, and to design and implement strategies and plans to avoid, minimise and mitigate identified impacts.
+Where applicable, the company has systems in place to ensure its operations identify, assess, avoid, and mitigate the potential impacts of the involuntary physical and/or economic displacement of project-affected people.